Research at the Snider Center

 By drawing on academic excellence across the University of Maryland and around the world, the center conducts interdisciplinary research to drive enterprise and innovation.
 The center works with faculty and students in the Robert H. Smith School of Business, University of Maryland College Park Department of Government and Politics, University of Maryland College Park Department of Philosophy, University of Maryland College Park Department of History, and other schools and departments within the University of Maryland, and in partnership with a team of affiliated researchers.

-Our cutting-edge research spans four key areas:
+Our cutting-edge research spans three key areas:

 - Human Enterprise – Innovation, entrepreneurship, and leadership

 - Market-Supporting Institutions – Regulation, formal and informal institutions enabling/preventing the functioning of free markets and competition

 - Evolution of Capitalism – Industry evolution, technological progress, innovation and education